 B) Project Narrative

-The Application must include all of the following:

- A copy of the Waiver of 4% Feasibility, if applicable; and

- A completed Project Narrative form, located in the Common Application, found on the Website.
+The Application must include a completed Project Narrative form, located in the Common Application, found on the Website.

-Sponsors are encouraged to provide as much detail and background information about the Project as possible in order to assist the Authority in assessing the Project.
+The purpose of the Project Narrative is to provide a concise overview of Project scope, features and population served.
+Sponsors are encouraged to provide an overview of project financing, including terms for non-Authority sources, in the Project Description, and to limit their narrative for remaining sections (Project / Unit Amenities, Project Population, etc.) to details related to each topic.

-C) Local Support
+C) Public Outreach

+Local support is not a requirement for project funding.
+However applicants should be aware that the federal code requires the Authority to notify local government executives of projects funded within their district, and to give them a reasonable opportunity to comment on the project.
+[42(m)(1)(A)(ii)].
+Applicants may benefit by communicating project plans to local officials early in the process, and addressing their feedback.
+Where possible, applicants should make an effort to be consistent with local plans.

-Local support may be in the form of a letter of support from the chief elected official of all municipalities in which the Project is located; OR a certification of consistency with the Consolidated Plan for the locality in which the Project is located.
+Public Outreach may be demonstrated by a letter of support from the chief elected official of the primary municipality in which the Project is located; or a description of efforts to notify local officials.
+If local officials decline to support the project, the application should address any specific concerns that have been raised about the Project.

-Applications for Projects that are unable to obtain either form of local support must include a description of the efforts to obtain the letter of support and if applicable, respond to any concerns regarding the Project.
-The Authority will review the documentation, as well as any additional letters of support, and may waive this requirement.

-Failure to obtain local support due to timing constraints will not be an acceptable reason for this documentation to be missing from the Application.

-a.
-Letter of Support

-A local letter of support should be addressed to the Authority and specifically endorse the Project.
+If the applicant is able to obtain a local letter of support, the letter should be addressed to the Authority and specifically endorse the Project.
 If applicable, local support letters should also include information regarding any availability of local resources (for example, TIF, CDBG, or HOME Funds) from the jurisdiction in which the Project is located and the willingness of the jurisdiction to provide such resources to the Project, if available.

 For Projects located in the City of Chicago, a letter of support from the alderman of all wards in which the Project is located is acceptable

-b.
-Certification of consistency with the Consolidated Plan

-A certification of consistency with the Consolidated Plan can only be for Projects located in jurisdictions covered by a Consolidated Plan.
+Projects located in jurisdictions that have a Consolidated Plan should submit a certification of consistency with the Consolidated Plan.
 For a list of counties and municipalities covered by a Consolidated Plan see the Website.

 D) Site Control